|

 Natasha Singleton-Bassaragh, RM

 Natasha is a registered midwife from Peel Region who is in her 2nd term with the AOM board.
-She holds a Bachelors degree in Psychology from York University, as well as her Bachelor of Science in Midwifery from Toronto Metropolitan University.
+She holds a Bachelor's degree in Psychology from York University, as well as her Bachelor of Science in Midwifery from Toronto Metropolitan University.

 Natasha’s enthusiasm for obstetrics is centered on empowering new parents to be confident in their ability to not only carry a pregnancy, but to birth their families, and parent them successfully with the knowledge and instincts that they inherently hold within.

 She is also motivated to maximize the retention of knowledge and skills, and reduce the brain drain in Ontario midwifery, that is due to the attrition of midwives who are ill or have been injured.
-With a lens on equity for disabled midwives, Natasha is confident that we can create spaces for our colleagues who have had to leave clinical practice for these reasons, but still wish to have a career in midwifery.
+With a lens on equity for disabled midwives, Natasha is confident that we can create spaces for our colleagues who have had to leave clinical practice for these reasons but still wish to have a career in midwifery.
 Natasha is a past midwifery client whose son was caught by the welcoming hands of her husband, as guided by the wise and skillful hands of their midwife.
-She is looking forward to continuing her work on
+She is looking forward to continuing her work on the AOM board in the coming years.

 |